 The Contractor remains responsible for the schedule and the execution of the Work, including, but not limited to, performing all activities, estimating task durations, and sequencing of any tasks required to construct the Work in accordance with the Contract Documents.

-Where a schedule is deemed unacceptable by the Consultant, the Contractor shall make the requested corrections and re-submit in accordance with 1.6.3.
+Where a schedule is deemed unacceptable by the Consultant, the Contractor shall make the requested corrections and re-submit in accordance with section 1.6.3.

 Until the schedule is acceptable to the Consultant and the Region project team as a Baselined Detailed Schedule, the review and revision process shall continue, during which time the Contractor shall update the schedule in order to reflect the actual progress and occurrences on the project to date.
 The Contractor shall be fully responsible for all costs and any delays associated with the schedule review, revision and approval processes outlined in this Section.